stable-packages/store/README.md

 **I can't stress that enough**.

-This library provides a holy ground for those global states.
+This library attempts to provide a holy ground for those global states.

 It is an in-memory store, and will ever only be an in-memory store.